 · Some Ways You Can Personalize Emails

 Our Results Using This Strategy to Get High Quality Backlinks

 We formally launched Pixelied on 1st August 2020 and from the very first day, we knew organic growth was our main acquisition channel.

-But the problem was we had a new domain that was only a few months old with zero content, backlinks, and social signals.
+But the problem was we had a new domain that was only a few months old with zero content, high quality backlinks, and social signals.